prakharmrsl/easypcceo.github.io/pages/crypto-mining/zcash-hardware.md

 ![Zcash mining profits](/img/cryptocurrency/zcash-profit.png)

 **As you can see, Zcash mining in 2018 is very profitable.** As the value of Zcash rises, so do your mining profits!
+You can check your mining profitability [with this profitability calculator](https://www.cryptocompare.com/mining/calculator/zec?HashingPower=320&HashingUnit=H%2Fs&PowerConsumption=130&CostPerkWh=0.12){:target="_blank"}.

 ## Setting Up Passive Income with Zcash Mining